Skip to main content

 Abstract

-Coral reefs have experienced widespread and accelerated decline, driven by a combination of global and local anthropogenic stressors.
-To contextualize these changes, we compared the composition of coral reef communities on Curaçao between 1973 and 2023 with that of corals preserved in fossil reefs from the Last Interglacial period (128–116 ka).
+Coral reefs have experienced widespread and accelerated decline in the last decades, that was driven by a combination of global and local anthropogenic stressors.
+To contextualize these changes, we compared the composition of coral reef communities on Curaçao between 1973 and 2023 with that of corals preserved in fossil reefs from the Last Interglacial period (128–116 ka), the last geological period of the Earth’s history when global climate was warmer than pre-industrial.
 These fossil reefs, exposed along the island’s leeward coast, provide a multi-millennial baseline of ecological variability.
-Here we show that the ecological transformation observed on modern reefs over the past five decades is unmatched when compared to the relatively stable community structure maintained for more than 12,000 years during the Last Interglacial.
-We propose that the global, rapid, and well-documented collapse of tropical coral reef ecosystems since the mid-20th century represents a stratigraphically relevant signal of anthropogenic change.
-We surmise that a well-characterized reef site—such as Curaçao—could, in principle, serve as the Global Boundary Stratotype Section and Point (GSSP) marking the onset of the Anthropocene.
+Our analyses show that the ecological transformation observed on modern reefs over the past five decades exceeds the magnitude and persistence of community variability maintained for more than 12,000 years during the Last Interglacial.
+This unprecedented transformation, likely driven by accelerating anthropogenic impacts, marks an ecological shift unmatched in the long-term history of Caribbean reef systems and may represent a striking signal of coral community change in the Anthropocene.

 DOI